 Cruise George Inlet and Crab Fest is a passenger all-time favorite for the all-you-can-eat Dungeness crab lunch.
 Start with a guided 90-minute boat ride to George Inlet, followed by bibs and crabs.
 Free

 Bear Viewing on Prince of Wales Island offers a chance to see black bears.
 Board a seaplane for a flight to the island and observe the bears at a popular feeding area. $$$

-Juneau is the capital of Alaska though it’s only reachable by air or water, no roads in or out.
-And next to the cruise dock find the Mount Roberts Tramway, offering a bird’s eye view of Juneau.
+Juneau is the capital of Alaska though it’s only reachable by air or water, with no roads in or out.
+And next to the cruise dock, find the Mount Roberts Tramway, offering a bird’s eye view of Juneau.

 Juneau Excursion Highlights

-Gold Creek Salmon Bake serves up a passenger favorite next Salmon Creek.
+Gold Creek Salmon Bake serves up a passenger favorite next to Salmon Creek.
 Watch the salmon spawn as the cooks bake up local salmon over alder wood.
-Enjoy an all-you-can-eat meal served with local favorites, like Gold Rush potatoes and top it off with smores at the campfire.
+Enjoy an all-you-can-eat meal served with local favorites, like Gold Rush potatoes, and top it off with smores at the campfire.
 Free

 Mendenhall Lake Kayak Adventure uses two-person kayaks to get to the face of the Mendenhall Glacier.
 Free and great for couples.

 Mendenhall Glacier Native Canoe Adventure uses 20-person canoes to paddle across Mendenhall Lake.
 Free and great for single travelers and families.